High Gas Prices & The Effects on Nonprofits and Distribution of Supplies

 Members of the G7 group of countries, including the United States, Germany, France, the United Kingdom, Japan, Canada, and Italy, have agreed to turn away crude oil and petroleum of Russian origin that goes above the price cap.

-California has its legislation and politicians that determine the price of gas distributed to the state as well.
-The state requires a specific blend of gas for its car emission standards while helping keep cleaner air and increasing gas prices.
-While well and good in intention, shipping the specified gas requires long wait times.
-Currently, 6 of the 12 oil refineries California relies on for gas production are undergoing maintenance (some planned and others not), tightening supply further.
+California has its own legislation and politicians who determine the price of gas distributed within the state as well.
+The state requires a specific blend of gas to meet its car emission standards, which helps keep the air cleaner and increases gas prices.
+While well-intentioned, shipping the specified gas requires long wait times.
+Currently, 6 of the 12 oil refineries that California relies on for gas production are undergoing maintenance (some planned, others not), further tightening supply.

 How Gas Prices Affect Nonprofits